 What makes route planning interesting is steep—sometimes super steep—hills and deep erosion features.
 There is some poison oak and chapparal, and expanses of each are mapped.
 The elevation is 260 to 810 meters—in the higher reaches you may encounter pine forest.
 There are some well-maintained roads and trails.
 Views are out to the Pacific Ocean on a clear day.

-A foot team's successful strategy will minimize traversing the steepest sections.
+A team's successful strategy will minimize traversing the steepest sections.
 It is always faster in this park to go up-and-over or take a trail with some detour; contouring (maintaining elevation) on hillsides is slow.
-The terrain in the western and the southern reaches of the mapped area is the steepest; foot teams will reach these area at the end of the Trex on their way down.
+The terrain in the western and the southern reaches of the mapped area is the steepest; Trex teams will skirt this area in the middle of Stage One.

 As to wildlife, deer and newts are abundant.
 Bobcats and wild turkeys are frequently spotted.
 This park doesn't have cows, so ground is soft and unbroken.
 Grasses are typically low in November, but will have some stickers.